Narahari Sonar: Teachings in

 Narahari Sonar composed Marathi devotional poetry called abhanga.
 He speaks the ephemeral and unreal world, which like a picture on the wall.
 Just as children build stone houses and then abandon them, people engage in world affairs and then die.
 In another abhanga, he speaks about the importance of a guru.
 Just like an elephant is controlled by an ankusha (goad) and a tiger by a cage, Narahari is brought under control by the grace of his guru Gaibinatha.
 He talks about an "unstruck sound" has mesmerized his mind.
 By this sound, he thinks of God and mediates upon Him.
 Narahari says by his own experience that this sound will fill one with true love of God and lead to Him.
 Narahari also refers to his profession as a goldsmith in an abhanga.
 He calls himself a goldsmith who deals in the name of God.
 Narahari's body is the melting vessel for his soul of gold.
 "In the matrix of three gunas, he pours the juice of God".
 He hammers out anger and passion from the soul.
 With scissors of discernment, he cuts the gold leaf of the name of God.
 He weighs the name of God with a balance of spiritual enlightenment.
 Narahari Sonar, the devotee of God, mediates upon Him eternally.

 In another abhanga, Narahari Sonar alludes to his profession.
 He calls God his customer.
 He says that he "uses his intellect as the scissors to steal the gold of bhakti (devotion) while cutting a deal with his customer - God".

 Remembrance

 Apart from being formally included in the list of Sants (saints) in the Bhaktavijaya, the abhangas of Eknath accord him sainthood and mention him with other saints.
 Eknath's abhanga praises Vithoba who melted gold with Narahari.

 The Sonar community, to which Narahari belonged, worship him at a shrine they have built in Pandharpur.

-The Marathi feature film Katibandh, written by Navnath Pawar, directed by Mukund Bhujbal, produced by Rahul Prakash Jadhav of Nashik and Sanjay Jadhav, and edited by Ramesh Auti, released in August 2019, captures his life.